alexpaul/Graph/README.md

 * Undirected - bi-directional
 * Weighted Graph - edge has a weight
 * Unweighed Graph - edge DOES not have weight
-* Graph implemenations: Edge list, Adjacency Matrix, Adjacency List
+* Graph implemenations: Adjacency Matrix, Adjacency List
 * Neighbors

 ## Types of Graphs